is-leeroy-jenkins/Cutey/readme.md

 > **Disclaimer**: This is for analytical exploration, research, and education purposes.
 > This is **not** an official government product; validate against authoritative sources before use.

-## 📝 License
+### 📝 License

-Cutey is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/Cutey/blob/main/LICENSE.txt).
+- Cutey is published under the [MIT General Public License v3](https://github.com/is-leeroy-jenkins/Cutey/blob/main/LICENSE.txt).

----

-## 👨‍💻 Author

-> “All models are wrong, but some are useful.” — George E. P. Box